-We're here to take your call between 8 am and 8 pm Monday to Friday and Saturday between 9 am and 1 pm (excluding child support calls).
-If you have an IRD number, remember to have it with you when you call.
+We're here to take your call between 8 am and 8 pm Monday to Friday, and Saturday between 9 am and 1 pm.
+Some services are available outside these hours if you're enrolled with voice ID.
+Have your IRD number with you when you call.